 Breathing Techniques for Anxiety

-Ways to relieve anxiety using breathing exercises.
+Relieve anxiety using breathing exercises.

 Super Simple Meditation Breathing

 Breathing techniques don't need to be complicated.
 This very simple breathing exercise is one of the most effective anxiety relief techniques.
 The only instruction is to breathe out slowly.
 The key is to focus on your out-breath and ignore your in-breath.
 Your in-breath will naturally lengthen when your out-breath is longer.
-Therefore you don't need to actively focus on your in-breath at all.
+Therefore, you don't need to actively focus on your in-breath at all.

 Try to make your breath out slow, steady, and gentle.
 Some people find it useful to imagine they're blowing up a balloon, slowly and steadily and with the absolute least amount of force.
 Breathe out until the last drop of breath is released.